Owen Bevan: Personal life

-Born in Winchester, and raised in Fair Oak, Hampshire Bevan qualifies for Wales through his mother, Katy.
+Born in Winchester, and raised in Fair Oak, Hampshire Bevan qualifies for Wales through his mother, Katie.
 His father, Lester Bevan, is a boxing coach.
-Owen’s brother Taylor Bevan is a former English amateur boxing champion who represented Wales at the 2022 Commonwealth Games, winning the silver medal in the men's light heavyweight event.
+Owen's brother Taylor Bevan is a Welsh former amateur boxing champion who represented Wales at the 2022 Commonwealth Games, winning the silver medal in the men's light heavyweight event.

-Career
+Club career

-Bevan joined the youth academy at AFC Bournemouth when he was nine years old.
+Bevan joined the youth academy at Bournemouth when he was nine years old.
 He did play as a central midfielder but moved to defence aged 14.
 He was appointed as the captain of Bournemouth under-18s for the 2021–22 season.
 He joined Truro City on loan in January 2022.
 Having initially signed a professional contract for the first time in March 2021, Bevan was offered a new contact with Bournemouth in May 2022.

 Bevan was given the number 35 shirt ahead of the 2022–23 season, and featured for the Bournemouth first team for the first time during a pre-season friendly against Real Sociedad.
 On 23 August 2022, Bevan made his professional debut for AFC Bournemouth during a win on penalties over Norwich City in the League Cup.

 On 2 September 2022, Bevan joined National League side Yeovil Town on loan until the end of the 2022–23 season.

+On 25 August 2023, Bevan joined League One club Cheltenham Town on a season-long loan deal.
+On 2 January 2024, Bevan returned to his parent club AFC Bournemouth due to injury.

+On 1 February 2024, Bevan joined Scottish Premiership side Hibernian on loan until the end of the 2023–24 season.
+Due to a setback in rehabilitation from injury, Bevan was unable to play for Hibs and he returned to Bournemouth for treatment.

 International career

 Bevan was called up to the Wales national under-19 football team for the 2022 UEFA European Under-19 Championship Group 10 qualifying matches in Norway against Georgia, Norway and Kosovo on 6, 9 and 12 October 2021.
-In September 2022 Bevan made his debut for the Wales national under-21 football team in the 2-0 friendly match defeat against Austria under-21.
+In September 2022 Bevan made his debut for the Wales national under-21 football team in the 2–0 friendly match defeat against Austria under-21.